 - What is brompheniramine (Dimetane)?

-- What are the possible side effects of brompheniramine?
+- What are the possible side effects of brompheniramine (Dimetane)?

-- What is the most important information I should know about brompheniramine?
+- What is the most important information I should know about brompheniramine (Dimetane)?

-- What should I discuss with my healthcare provider before taking brompheniramine?
+- What should I discuss with my healthcare provider before taking brompheniramine (Dimetane)?

-- What should I avoid while taking brompheniramine?
+- What should I avoid while taking brompheniramine (Dimetane)?

 - Where can I get more information?

-What should I discuss with my healthcare provider before taking brompheniramine?
+What should I discuss with my healthcare provider before taking brompheniramine (Dimetane)?

-Brompheniramine is in the FDA pregnancy category C. This means that it is not known whether brompheniramine will be harmful to an unborn baby.
-Do not take brompheniramine without first talking to your doctor if you are pregnant or could become pregnant during treatment.
+FDA pregnancy category C. It is not known whether brompheniramine will harm an unborn baby.
+Do not use this medicine without medical advice if you are pregnant.

 Additional Dimetane Information